Cadons/libtusclient/README.md

 ## **Example**

-This example demonstrates how to upload a file using the **TusClient** class, without relying on Google Test.
+This example demonstrates how to upload a file using the **TusClient**

 ```cpp
 #include <iostream>